rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/getting-started.md

 * `ofType` can work with types instead of classes,
 * The `Lifted` interpolator only works in the Quoted context

-The leaf interpolators used for a macro-based interpolator at provided in [[Interpolator.quotedInterpolators|com.rayrobdod.stringContextParserCombinator.Interpolator$#quotedInterpolators]]
+The leaf interpolators used for a macro-based interpolator at provided in [[Interpolator.quotedInterpolators|name.rayrobdod.stringContextParserCombinator.Interpolator$#quotedInterpolators]]
-(or equivalently provided directly in the [[`Interpolator` companion object|com.rayrobdod.stringContextParserCombinator.Interpolator$]]).
+(or equivalently provided directly in the [[`Interpolator` companion object|name.rayrobdod.stringContextParserCombinator.Interpolator$]]).
 The extension method declaration changes to that of a [[macro definition|https://docs.scala-lang.org/scala3/guides/macros/macros.html]].

 Together the scaffolding of the string context extension method becomes